bamason2/ttc066-module/docs/notes/Section_5.md

 A couple of summary conclusions:

-1. The NASA results correlate with vertical resonance frequencies of the organs of the human body in the abdominal cavity (ie your guts !) which lie in the range 4 – 8 Hz.
+1. The NASA results correlate with vertical resonance frequencies of the organs of the human body in the abdominal cavity which lie in the range 4 – 8 Hz.
 This helps to explain why we have vehicle ride dynamics with resonance at 1Hz and 10Hz, (avoiding this range) and why the 200% damping solution in Figure 11 would be a disaster!
 2. Fore – aft tolerance is not the same as vertical tolerance.
 Fore-aft vibrations cause most concern at lower frequencies (1 – 2 Hz) and less concern as the frequency rises.